ronnymees/fullstackdevelopment_eoict/docs/35_using_api/README.md

 Always look if a API service is free or behind a payment plan.
 :::

-## Example with public API
+## Example 1: using a public API

-We will be making a webpage (no styling) with a button that recieves data on your internet connection from the API `ipinfo.io` and displays it on the page.
+We will be making a webpage (no styling) with a button that receives data on your internet connection from the API `ipinfo.io` and displays it on the page.

 For this we use a `index.html` file with the following content: